Lewis Ochoa (English footballer)

 Lewis Merryn Ochoa (born 24 June 1991) is an English semi-professional footballer who plays as a midfielder.
 He began his career in the Football League with Brentford, for whom he made one professional appearance, before dropping into non-League football upon his release in 2009.

 Career

 Brentford

 Ochoa began his career in the youth system at Brentford in 2002 and by 2008 had progressed into the youth team.
-He received his maiden call into the first team squad for a League Cup first round match versus Swansea City on 12 August 2008 and remained an unused substitute during the 2–0 defeat.
+He received his maiden call into the first team squad for a League Cup first round match versus Swansea City on 12 August 2008 and remained an unused substitute during the 2–0 de asfeat.
 Ochoa made his professional debut in a Football League Trophy first round shootout win over Yeovil Town on 2 September 2008, when he came on as a substitute in the 83rd minute for Frankie Artus.
 He was called into the squad three further times during the 2008–09 season, but would not appear for the club again.
 Ochoa was released in June 2009.